 Saffron bulb planting operation:

 To plant saffron bulbs, first, dig holes in a row with a shovel and put 3-15 bulbs inside each hole.
-Depth of saffron bulbs planting can be 15-20 cm and when planting the bulbs, the head should be facing up.
+The depth of saffron bulbs planting can be 15-20 cm and when planting the bulbs, the head should be facing up.
 Saffron bulbs at a depth of 20 cm in winter are protected from cold and frost and other environmental stresses and in summer from heat.

 For planting saffron, 4-5 people participate in such a way that one person digs the holes with a shovel.
 Two people choose the bulbs in groups of 3 to 5 or 15 and the fourth person puts the bulbs inside the hole.
 The rest of the people continue to work until the whole land is planted.
 Finally, the uneven surface of the field is flattened with a shovel or trowel so that the saffron bulbs stick to the soil.